-- Developing process structure models for dissimilar material joints (e.g., between advanced high strength steels, Al, Mg, carbon fiber composites combinations relevant to high volume automotive assembly)
+- Developing process structure models for dissimilar material joints (e.g., between advanced high-strength steels, aluminum, magnesium, and carbon fiber composite combinations relevant to high-volume automotive assembly)

-Please send submissions to firstname.lastname@example.org or use the “Submit Concept Paper” button to send email to this address.
+Please send submissions to firstname.lastname@example.org or use the “Submit Full Proposal” button to send email to this address.

 |Call for proposal||November 14, 2018|